w3f/polkadot-wiki/docs/learn/how-to/withdraw-usdt-from-exchanges.md

   * Ensure that "Tether USDt" is selected as "Currency"
   * Select one of your wallets (Exchange, Margin, or Funding) where you have USDt balance
-  * Choose either "Tether(USD) on Polkadot" or "Tether(USD) on Kusama" as the "Transport protocol," depending if your recipient address is a Polkadot Asset Hub or a Kusama Asset Hub, respectively.
+  * Choose "Tether(USD) on Polkadot" as the "Transport protocol."
   * Then, type the amount you wish to withdraw and click on "Continue":

 ![](../../assets/how-to/65018148031.png)

 5\.
-Copy your Polkadot Asset Hub (former Statemint) or Kusama Asset Hub (former Statemine) address from your wallet (remember that it's the same as your Polkadot and Kusama address, respectively) and paste it into the address field. **Double-check** that it's the correct account address:
+Copy your Polkadot Asset Hub address from your wallet (remember that it's the same as your Polkadot address) and paste it into the address field. **Double-check** that it's the correct account address:

 ![](../../assets/how-to/65018148194.png)

 6\.
 Acknowledge that you've read and understood the conditions, and then click the "Request Withdrawal" button.

 7\.
-After you go through Bitfinex's security checks, your withdrawal will be processed in a few minutes, and you'll see your USDT in your Polkadot Asset Hub or Kusama Asset Hub account.
+After you go through Bitfinex's security checks, your withdrawal will be processed in a few minutes, and you'll see your USDT in your Polkadot Asset Hub account.

 !!! tip "GOOD TO KNOW"